-Students with a "fail" grade in any of the skills practiced will meet with the instructor and/or director of the program and receive a plan for improvement which may include but is not limited to:
+Students with a "fail'" grade in any of the skills practiced will meet with the instructor and/or Program Director and receive a plan for improvement which may include but is not limited to:

-- 1. Special assignments in the content area - 2.
-Individual/group tutorial in the campus skills lab
+- 1. Special assignments in the required content area - 2.
+Individual/group tutoring sessions in the campus skills lab

-During the externship, students will be visited on-site at the midpoint and a final evaluation will be conducted at the end of externship.
+During externship, students will be visited on-site by the Medical Assistant Program Coordinator and/or Program Director to evaluate progress and a final evaluation will be conducted at the completion of 200 hours.